The Reason for the Season – Part 1

 Mary’s Deathly Dilema

 I have been thinking a lot this year about how our society pushes aside the true meaning of Christmas.
 We are so busy with buying presents, going to events, baking cookies and all the other hustle and bustle of the holiday, that we miss why we even celebrate Christmas.
 It is the day that our savior was born.
 The day that changed our world.
 Yet, to take five minutes to read the Bible, pray, or spend time with God is lost.
 I wanted to take this time to really go over the Christmas story in a new way.
 A way that will help our society to understand what really happened and how we should be grateful.

-You see, when Mary gave up control of her life and let God have control, she didn’t lose out.
-Her world didn’t fall apart.
-She became a part of an adventure that no one could foresee.
-She became a mother to our Savior.
+You see, when Mary gave up control of her life and let God have control, she didn’t lose everything.
+Yeah, her world fell apart for awhile.
+But, she became a part of an adventure that no one could foresee.
+She became THE mother to our Savior.
 Imagine that.
 Your life changing for the good, because you gave up control and gave it to God.
 It takes time for things to work out, but God has an amazing plan for you.
 Just wait.
 You will see.

 “Dear Lord, help us to have faith when we can not see.
 Help us to jump in and give you the control of our lives and trust in you when it all seems lost.
 Help us to have the strength and patience to see your plan through.
 May we always turn to you and know that you are in control and that it will all be ok.”